tim-tim707/rust_moulinette/README.md

-Automatic tests for Rust using nextest
+## Automatic tests for Rust using nextest

 Generate a junit.xml file for each student to test

-Use on single student with directory as tarball located at `/student` with `./entry.sh`
+Use on single student with directory as tarball located at `/student` with `./entry.sh`.
+Useful if you want to run with Epita's MaaS

-and with a list of students with
+or with a list of students with
-`./entry.sh NN list_of_students.txt`
+`./entry.sh NN list_of_students.txt`.
+(If you want to run locally)

 In this case, `NN` is a two digit practical number and the format of `list_of_students.txt` is a single login per line.
 Students repository will get cloned from EPITA's repository automatically (crash if not possible)
 Example: `./entry.sh 07 list_of_students.txt`